-The Fortress PE Funds include two private equity funds managed by Fortress Investment Group ("Fortress"), a large, USbased investment manager.
+The Fortress PE Funds include two private equity funds managed by Fortress Investment Group ("Fortress"), a large, US-based investment manager.
 These funds were acquired in the secondary market at roughly a 50% discount to the underlying Manager Value.
 This exposure includes equity and preferred equity in the holding company for Florida Brightline Trains, a US passenger train business that has built a new line servicing West Palm Beach to Miami in the US state of Florida, along with a very significant real estate portfolio comprised of rail stations, commercial/retail and industrial developments.
-The company has plans to expand the existing line to Orlando and open a new line connecting Los Angeles to Las Vegas.
-Fortress announced a restructuring initiative in 2020 which seeks to allow electing investors to sell their stakes at the current valuation of the project.
-AIQ has elected to sell, although we note that the liquidity facility is not guaranteed.
-We expect to be updated shortly on the status of the liquidity facility.
+COVID has hampered the operations of the train and service was suspended for much of 2021.